 The Multiple-Choice Examination

-The multiple-choice examination is a timed computer-based examination consisting of 165 questions designed to measure a candidate’s knowledge of the principles identified in the CPBA-AP Content Outline.
-Of the 165 items, 150 will be scored to determine the candidate’s outcome.
+The multiple-choice examination is a timed computer-based examination consisting of 165 questions designed to measure a candidate’s knowledge of the principles identified in the CPBA-AP® Content Outline.
+Of the 165 questions, 150 will be scored to determine the candidate’s outcome.
+Approximately 15 of the questions have accompanying videos to be viewed before selecting an answer.
 Sample questions can be found here.

 The Content Presentation Evaluation

-The content presentation evaluation requires candidates to submit a video that is between 15 – 25 minutes for observation and scoring by trained and calibrated examiners.
-The skills that will be evaluated during the scoring process include comparing and contrasting conventional and progressive approaches to ABA, clinical judgment, presentation style, and use of supporting materials.
+The content presentation evaluation requires candidates to submit a video of their own making that is between 15 – 25 minutes for evaluation by at least two trained and calibrated raters.
+The candidate’s skills that are evaluated consist of:

 Requests for Testing Accommodations